coco66/ADFQ/README.md

 ```
 git clone https://github.com/coco66/ADFQ.git
 ```
-In order to run DeepADFQ, you need OpenAI baselines and its requirements -- python 3 (>=3.5) and tensorflow 1.x (>= 1.3).
+In order to run DeepADFQ, you need python 3 (>=3.5) and tensorflow-gpu.
-Visit https://github.com/openai/baselines and install OpenAI baselines following the instruction (If you are using GPU with ubuntu, install "pip install -U tensorflow-gpu" and comment out the tensorflow line in the openai/baselines/setup.py before you run "pip install -e ." inside the baselines git repository).
-Then, copy the codes in deepq_add to the baselines repository if you would like to use the evaluation methods presented in the paper, Assumed Density Filtering Q-learning:
+We include some codes from OpenAI baselines (due to the repository stability issue, we are not directly using the OpenAI baseline git repo).
+You may need some packages mentioned in the installation guidelines at https://github.com/openai/baselines.

+You need to export python paths:
 ```
-cd ADFQ/DeepADFQ/deepq_add
-scp __init__.py /path/to/baselines/baselines/deepq/
-scp build_graph.py /path/to/baselines/baselines/deepq/
-scp simple.py /path/to/baselines/baselines/deepq/
-scp run_mlp.py /path/to/baselines/baselines/deepq/experiments/
-scp run_atari.py /path/to/baselines/baselines/deepq/experiments/
+export PYTHONPATH=PATH_TO_ADFQ:$PYTHONPATH
+export PYTHONPATH=PATH_TO_ADFQ/DeepADFQ:$PYTHONPATH
 ```

 ## Example for running ADFQ algorithm